 Now that I’m self employed and automotive blogging full time, low budget cars are a topic that hits really close to home (go ahead – read all about my asinine decision to quit my six-figure corporate job).
 I haven’t quite yet rebuilt my disposable income to the levels that I used to have while working a full time corporate job, so it goes without saying that I’ve learned a thing or two about the lower end of the automotive spectrum.
 The good side, of course.

-The best low-budget cars are:
+My picks for the best low-budget cars are:

 2010 Honda Fit